alibaba/arthas/site/docs/en/doc/stop.md

 terminates the Arthas server, all the Arthas clients connecting to this server will be disconnected.

 ::: tip
-the class redefined by redefine command will not be reset.
+the class redefined by redefine or retransform command will not be reset.
 :::